Momentum-Team-10/python-mystery-word-SucioLoco/README.md

    Easy mode only has words of 4-6 characters; normal mode only has words of 6-8 characters; hard mode only has words of 8+ characters.

+input 3 modes
+run while statements for each

 2. At the start of the game, let the user know how many letters the computer's word contains.

+   blanks = length of the word

 3. Ask the user to supply one guess (i.e. letter) per round.
 This letter can be upper or lower case and it should not matter.
 If a user enters more than one letter, tell them the input is invalid and let them try again.

+   input = guess
+   2 inputs are invalid
+   return invalid try again statement

 4. Let the user know if their guess appears in the computer's word.

+if guess is in word = true

 5. Display the partially guessed word, as well as letters that have not been guessed.
 For example, if the word is BOMBARD and the letters guessed are a, b,